 - Start small.
 Maybe a single drawer or shelf.
 Enjoy a QUICK WIN!

 - Reward yourself for the small victories.
 Gold star chart, anyone?
 Or reading a book you’ve been putting off?
 Treat yourself to a gift certificate for a massage (to be redeemed when stay at home restrictions are eased, of course.)

 - Join a decluttering challenge or community where judgments are left at the door.
-(A great place to find community and regular decluttering challenges is our private Clutter Fighters Facebook group.
-Come on over!)

 Can a messy house cause anxiety or depression?

 Yes!
 Absolutely it can.
 Even how we describe our home environment can trigger feelings of anxiety and depression.
 But it doesn’t have to keep you down.

 The clutter is often simply a sign that something is off and some research and soul-searching can help you identify the why behind how you are feeling.

 - Take note of triggers.
 Journal how you feel about the clutter and overwhelm, keep digging and breaking down the pieces that stress you out the most.
 Journaling is great for releasing negative feelings in a safe space!

 (Open a Google Doc account and save it to the cloud if you don’t want it lying around anywhere for someone to see!)